FAIR Local Search Guide

 • Use a hybrid path when one appraiser can document condition locally and another can support category-specific analysis.

 Before hiring a Las Vegas or Nevada appraiser, request written pricing and report scope.
-Transparent, non-contingent fees are especially important for mixed collections and files where the deliverable may expand during review.
+Transparent, non-contingent fees are especially important for mixed collections and files that may expand during review.

 • Ask about hourly, flat, minimum, travel, research, inventory, rush, and report-preparation charges.